- Select 10 significant memories from the past school year

 - Coloring materials such as crayons, colored pencils, and markers for publishing

 - If you have taken digital pictures throughout the year and saved them, look through your files and, if necessary, organize them into computer folders categorized by event.
 My categories are usually field trips, assemblies, special events, holidays, curriculum, and various project titles.
-If possible, save all the digital photos into a shared file for students to access in the computer lab or on classroom computers.
+If possible, save all the digital photos into a shared folder for students to access in the computer lab or on classroom computers.

 - Create a model of a photo with a caption.

 - Take a digital picture of the entire class and save it in the shared folder.
 If that is not possible, print one 4- by 6-inch copy for each student.